 - salt & pepper

-What’s The Difference Between Tomato Sauce and Spaghetti Sauce?
+What’s The Difference Between marinara & Spaghetti Sauce?

-A tomato sauce is actually a marinara sauce which is a much lighter and fresher tasting tomato-based sauce with simple ingredients.
-A great Marinara should tastes like late summer in a pot.
+A Marinara sauce is actually a marinara sauce which is a much lighter and fresher tasting tomato-based sauce with simple ingredients.
+A great Marinara should taste like late summer in a pot.
 In contrast, spaghetti or pasta sauce has much more texture and often includes meats and chopped vegetables.

 Each sauce has its place in the Mediterranean kitchen, and sometimes a recipe needs a light sauce and other times, it benefits from a thick, rich sauce.
 Both sauce types offer you that nostalgic, comforting, and flavorful experience you’re craving.